scharf/coffeescript-eclipse/README.md

  but you probably (and hopefully) won't notice the difference in everyday use.

 coffeescript-eclipse has not been updated for a year.
-Paul has not yet contacted Adam Schmideg, but tell the worlds if there will be 2-3 persons willing to make maintenance release and do some refresh, we could include CoffeeScript Editor into Nodeclipse distributions.
+Paul has not yet contacted Adam Schmideg, but tell the world that if there will be 2-3 persons willing to make maintenance release and do some refresh, we could include CoffeeScript Editor into Nodeclipse distributions.

 ## Extra features